MONARO SHOPPING MALL

 A third store conversion took place on February 13, 2004.
 Grace Brothers stores in New South Wales and the Australian Capital Territory were refitted with Myer nameplates.
 The next renovation of CANBERRA CENTRE got underway in 2005.
 The existing CITY MARKET structure was gutted, with a portion of its car park decks being refitted with retail spaces.

 Two northwest blocks were also redeveloped.
 A 1-level (40,900 square foot) Supabarn supermarket was a Ground Level anchor of the North Quarter expansion.
 A 1-level (97,000 square foot) Big W discount department store was installed above Supabarn.
 This was joined by tenants such as Fitness First, Borders, JB Hi-Fi and Baskin-Robbins Ice Cream.
-The 9-screen Dendy Cinemas Canberra showed its first features on May 19, 2007.
+The 9-screen Dendy Cinemas Canberra showed first features on May 19, 2007.

 Tenants in the 355,000 square foot North Quarter addition began trading to the public on November 2, 2006, with the project officially dedicated on August 30, 2007.
 CANBERRA CENTRE now stretched over six city blocks, encompassed 963,300 lettable square feet, and contained 310 stores and services.
 The shopping precinct was now largest in the Australian Capital Territory.